Casey's General Stores (CASY) Stock Sinks As Market Gains: What You Should Know

-Casey's General Stores will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Casey's General Stores as it approaches its next earnings release.
 In that report, analysts expect Casey's General Stores to post earnings of $1.61 per share.
 This would mark year-over-year growth of 0.63%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.42 billion, down 1.23% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.42 billion, down 1.23% from the prior-year quarter.

-Any recent changes to analyst estimates for Casey's General Stores should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Casey's General Stores.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Casey's General Stores is currently sporting a Zacks Rank of #2 (Buy).
+Casey's General Stores is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Casey's General Stores's current valuation metrics, including its Forward P/E ratio of 22.83.
-For comparison, its industry has an average Forward P/E of 20.63, which means Casey's General Stores is trading at a premium to the group.
+Digging into valuation, Casey's General Stores currently has a Forward P/E ratio of 23.06.
+This represents a premium compared to its industry's average Forward P/E of 20.74.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report